 Horse meat is unsafe for human consumption because horses aren’t raised for food.
 De-wormers, fly treatments, and painkillers full of highly toxic chemicals banned for human consumption are given daily to horses on the track, in the show ring, and on the ranch.

-HOW TO STOP HORSE SLAUGHTER
+HOW TO HELP STOP HORSE ROUND-UPS AND SLAUGHTER

 Right now, a measure is working its way through the House of Representatives: The Safeguard American Food Exports (SAFE) Act.
 If voted into law, the bill would outlaw the killing of American horses for human consumption and prohibit transporting American horses across the U.S. border for slaughter in Mexico and Canada.
 Time is running out.